 This article contains affiliate links at no cost to you.

 The Smoky Mountains are known for their majestic views and outdoor activities.
 Though their history and rich culture sometimes get lost in the shuffle of camping gear and bright arcade lights, the truth is that without the historic journey of the Great Smoky Mountains we might have never had a park!
+There is so much to do in the Smokies that you’ll never run out of things to do!

 10 Historic Places near Gatlinburg and the Smoky Mountains